 The District lost its last large industrial customer in February 2009.
 Beginning April 1, 2009, all costs for the regional water system associated with operation, maintenance, and capital expenditure were shifted to the seven municipal customers.
 Whereas the municipalities had previously been paying 55% of costs, they currently pay 100%.
 The rate structure is based on "Price Factor" formulas which proportionally allocates the operating, maintenance and capital costs of the District to each of the wholesale customers.
-Municipal customers are billed monthly for water usage based on their share of such operating, maintenance and capital costs.
+Municipal customers are billed monthly for water usage based on their share of such operating, maintenance, and capital costs.

 Most revenues received by the District, other than those associated with wholesale water sales, are credited back to the wholesale municipal customers.
 These revenues include property tax revenues, a portion of power sales, interest income, retail water service revenues and other miscellaneous revenues.
-The revenue credit is applied ratably on a monthly basis during the course of the year.
+The revenue credit is applied ratably monthly during the year.